Darisia/SASCRiP/README.md

 # SASCRiP Documentation
-This repo contains all the code and documentation for the SASCRiP package
+This repository contains all the code and documentation for the SASCRiP Python package

 ## Table of Contents
 1. [Installation](https://github.com/Darisia/SASCRiP/blob/main/README.md#installation)